 |U.S. Navy||PADAL helps landing signal officers (LSOs) guide aircraft landing aboard carriers.|

-Stottler Henke was named one of the “Top 100” companies making a significant impact on the military training industry by Military Training Technology magazine for 2016 and eleven previous years.
+Stottler Henke was named one of the “Top 100” companies making a significant impact on the military training industry by Military Training Technology magazine for 2017 and twelve previous years.
 Stottler Henke is a leader in the research and development of artificial intelligence-based training applications and rapid development tools for scenario-based intelligent tutoring systems and intelligent simulation control.
 Stottler Henke has received a Blue Ribbon from Military Training Technology magazine, recognizing it as a company that leads the industry in innovation.

 At I/ITSEC 2015, Stottler Henke’s Creature101, a serious game created to combat child obesity by teaching children to make better-informed decisions about diet and nutrition, was selected as a finalist for the Serious Games Showcase and Challenge (SGS&C).
 One of just fifteen finalists in this year’s Serious Games Showcase and Challenge, Creature101 features social networking and Flash-based games with pedagogical content, all based upon a proven school curriculum.
 The virtual environment presents a series of activities in a variety of forms, such as comic strips, video games, and multiplayer 2-D avatar interaction, most of which revolve around the care and maintenance of a virtual creature like a pet.
 Activities occur in the context of a portal, akin to a social networking framework, which allows tracking of activities and player success in those activities over time.
 Some activities also occur in a virtual world, where the user controls an avatar and interacts with other users and non-player characters in real time.
 The virtual world contains the user’s creature, other users, and a navigable environment in which health-related activities occur.
 As the students complete their learning activities—for example, playing a Flash game to categorize sweetened beverages according to sugar content—the game logs their accomplishments, enabling others to see their scores.
 The website then makes new learning activities available to each student.